Cheddar Biscuits

 9. Bake biscuits for 10-12 minutes.
 Remove from oven and let them rest until cooled.

-Larger Biscuits: Use a 3-inch size cookie cutter instead to make 12 larger biscuits, bake for 12-14 minutes.
+• Size Options: Use a 3-inch cookie cutter for 12 larger biscuits, baking 12-14 minutes instead.

-Storage: Store biscuits at room temperature in an airtight container for 2 days OR in the freezer for 1 month.
+Store cheddar biscuits at room temperature in an airtight container for 2 days or in the freezer for 1 month.
+Reheat frozen biscuits in a 350°F oven for best texture restoration.

 Cheddar biscuits in a basket